Some types of loans allow 100% of the down payment to be a gift from a friend or family member.

 For loans backed by FHA, a “close friend” who documents his or her “clearly defined” interest in the transaction will suffice.
 Depending on the lender, “close friends” don’t qualify as donors for conventional mortgages.

-Gift Letter for Mortgage
+The Gift Letter

-Your lender will likely require a “gift letter for mortgage” signed by the donor.
+Your lender will likely require a “gift letter for a mortgage” signed by the donor.
 This constitutes one way your bank or mortgage company verifies that you’re receiving a gift, not incurring debt.
 The gift letter should contain:

-- The name, address and telephone number of the donor
+- The name, address, and telephone number of the donor

 - The donor’s relationship to you